mateor/mateor.github.io/_posts/2015-02-05-bare-minimum-math-concepts.markdown

 * Know what a union and an intersection are.
 * Be able to apply the algebra of sets.
     * Don’t worry!
 If you learned the rules of inference, they are the same.
-    * This stuff really does come up but it is actually really simple.
-You don’t even have to memorize all the formulas just know the basic rules and it becomes clear.
+* This stuff really does come up but it is actually pretty simple.
+You don’t even have to memorize all the formulas just know the basic rules.

 **4. How to reduce equations**
 ============================
 * You perhaps already know how to do this.
 There are two rule sets you must know for CS math.
     * Exponent rules (how to multiply, add, divide things with exponents)
-    * Log Rules (how to change bases.
-There are a handful, learn them)
+    * Log Rules (how to change bases etc. There are a handful, learn them.)

 **5. Log rules**
 ==================